Getting Started with Product Import and Export

 Before starting, complete these preparation steps:

-- In Admin, export a small sample of products to get a valid header template (System > Data Transfer > Export > Entity Type: Products).
+- In Admin, export a small sample of products to get a valid header template (System > Data Transfer > Export > Entity Type: Products)

-- Create/confirm attribute sets and required attributes (Stores > Attributes > Product; Stores > Attribute Set).
+- Create/confirm attribute sets and required attributes (Stores > Attributes > Product; Stores > Attribute Set)

-- Place product images on server: pub/media/import, and use those filenames in the CSV image columns.
+- Place product images on server: pub/media/import, and use those filenames in the CSV image columns

-- Plan import behavior: Add/Update vs Replace vs Delete.
+- Plan import behavior: Add/Update vs Replace vs Delete

-- Schedule a maintenance window if importing thousands of SKUs.
+- Schedule a maintenance window if importing thousands of SKUs

 Step-by-Step Learning Path

-- Prepare your CSV
+Prepare your CSV

-- Keep the exported headers exactly as-is; encode as UTF‑8.
+Keep the exported headers exactly as-is; encode as UTF-8.

-- Include required fields for each product, such as:
+Include required fields for each product:

 - sku, attribute_set_code, product_type (simple, configurable, virtual, downloadable, bundle, grouped)